Wolf3s/Resident-evil-msg-editor-/README.md

 # Resident-evil-msg-editor-
 # EN-US
-A editor which edits the .msg files of Resident evil 5
+A editor which edits the .msg files of Resident evil 5 using the c# class of gamevicio.com
 # PT-BR
-Um editor que edita os arquivos .msg Resident evil 5
+Um editor que edita os arquivos .msg Resident evil 5 usando a classe classe c# da gamevicio.com